Seatis/my-teaching-materials/workshop/advanced-js-03/README.md

 ## Objectives
  - Have an idea about functional programming in JavaScript
- - Digging deeper into what the closer is
+ - Digging deeper into what the closure is
  - Get an understanding of what the prototype inheritance is in JavaScript

 ## Materials & Resources

-### Closer
+### Closure
 | Material | Time |
 |:---------|-----:|
 | [JavaScript Closures](https://www.youtube.com/watch?v=R_ZvxMyFSCU) | 3:24 |